 Service providers have long struggled with the ever-changing rules of service level agreements.

-Whether it’s field service companies like plumbing and heating, fire and security, or internet service providers and maintenance businesses, they’ve all had to deal with an SLA at one point or another.
-However, most of the confusion stems from a few questions which we’ll deal with in a second!
+Whether it’s field service companies like plumbing and heating, fire and security, maintenance businesses or managed IT service providers, they’ve all had to deal with an SLA at one point or another.
+However, most of the confusion stems from a few questions which we’ll deal with in a second.

-The SLA will describe how they’re under obligation to check the installation on a yearly or quarterly basis.
+The SLA describes how they’re under obligation to check the installation on a yearly or quarterly basis.
 In the case of a malfunction, it’s their responsibility to fix any issue in an agreed amount of time.

 Everyone has a different idea about what good service looks like but an SLA makes the voice of the customer ring loud and clear: that’s the quality standard they expect.
 Despite the flexibility it affords both parties to negotiate rights and responsibilities, breaching a service level agreement has similar consequences to breaching a contract.
 This is why it’s vital that service providers pay just as much attention to keeping their SLA compliance up-to-date.